LukaVDB/Project-1/_posts/2022-09-15-Blog about PsychologyAndTheGoodLife.md

 # Gratefulness
 - I am grateful for my peers who are willing to help me
 - I am grateful for my coach who is willing to get the best out of me
-- I am grateful for my
+- I am grateful for my parents who have given me countless opportunities